What we know about what Israel has found at Al-Shifa | KRDO

 After Israel launched its operation, Hamas accused the US of giving Israel “a green light … to commit more massacres against civilians” by amplifying what it called a “false narrative” that a militant command center lies somewhere inside Al-Shifa.

+The sprawling medical facility of Al-Shifa, which sits in the western part of Gaza City, was built in 1946 when Gaza was still under British rule.

-Israel’s assault on Al-Shifa has compounded a grim humanitarian crisis, Palestinian health officials have said.
+It has long been seen as the backbone of medical services across the besieged Gaza Strip, and Israel’s operations there have compounded a grim humanitarian crisis, Palestinian health officials have said.

-At least 41 patients, including three premature babies, died at the hospital between November 11 and November 16 due to the lack of electricity amid Israel’s fuel blockade, the Palestinian Authority’s Ministry of Health in Ramallah said citing medical sources from the Hamas-controlled enclave.
+Doctors who are still at the hospital cannot treat patients due to heavy shelling in the past week.
+Fuel shortages and a lack of electricity mean they were unable to run incubators for the babies.
+ICU patients and several neonatal babies in Al-Shifa have died in recent days.

+A group of United Nations humanitarian workers visited Al-Shifa on Saturday, describing the hospital as a “death zone” where “signs of shelling and gunfire” were evident.

 What evidence has Israel given?

+Another video filmed on November 17 and released by the IDF on Sunday appears to show inside a tunnel shaft on the Al-Shifa hospital compound grounds.
+The footage shows an underground tunnel containing a set of spiral stairs, and eventually leading to a closed metal door.

+The IDF said they had not yet opened the door due to possible booby traps.
+“This type of door is used by the Hamas terrorist organization to block Israeli forces from entering the command centers and the underground assets belonging to Hamas,” said the IDF and the Israel Security Agency in a statement Sunday evening.

-After launching the October 15 raid, Israel said soldiers located a room in the hospital where they found, “technological assets, along with military and combat equipment used by Hamas.”
+The IDF had previously touted other alleged discoveries on the hospital grounds, saying soldiers located a room in the Al-Shifa hospital where they found “technological assets, along with military and combat equipment used by Hamas” for “terrorist purposes.”

-“In another department in the hospital, the soldiers located an operational command center and technological assets belonging to Hamas,” the statement said, claiming “that the terrorist organization uses the hospital for terrorist purposes.”

-An IDF video on November 15 shows Conricus touring the facility, during which an AK-47 gun is seen behind an MRI machine.
+An IDF video on November 15 showed a military spokesperson touring the facility, during which an AK-47 gun is seen behind an MRI machine.
 Fox News and the BBC were subsequently granted access to the hospital.
 In their reports filmed after the IDF clip, two AK-47 guns are visible in the same location.
 It is unclear where the second assault rifle came from.
-CNN has reached out to the IDF for clarification.

-The sprawling medical facility of Al-Shifa, which sits in the western part of Gaza City, was built in 1946 when Gaza was still under British rule.
-It has long been seen as the backbone of medical services across the besieged Gaza Strip, and has been hit in previous Hamas-Israel conflicts.
+The IDF told CNN the discrepancy between the military’s own video and the BBC footage was, “due to the fact that more weaponry and terrorist assets were discovered throughout the day.”

+“Suggestions that the IDF is manipulating the media are incorrect,” it said.

 The United Nations has called for access to the site for an independent investigation into the competing allegations and warned that hospitals should not be used as battlegrounds for any side.